salvadormartin3z/NETFLIX---clone/README.md

 # NETFLIX---clone
 ✍️This is my first personal proyect where I aplied the things I´m learning🚀

-It´s a NETFLIX🎬 clone
+🎬It´s a NETFLIX clone🎬

-*In this proyect I used
+🎨In this proyect I used🎨

 💻 HTML 5